hsalvesen/Oceans2700/README.md

 5. Repeating the Process: The servo will then start moving towards the next predefined angle.
 You will need to repeat the process of setting the potentiometer to the correct angle for the new servo position.
 This cycle will continue until all 5 predefined angles have been entered correctly, in sequence.

 Completion of the Exercise: After the correct sequence of angles has been entered, the servo will reset to 0 degrees and stop moving.
 The green LED will light up and stay on, signaling the successful completion of the exercise.
+The first of the four rectangles will light up green on the GUI.

 Remember, the objective is to accurately follow the servo's movements with the lock dial (potentiometer), entering the correct sequence of 5 angles.
 ___